 You can deduct expenses that directly relate to your Airbnb business.
 There are dozens of different categories of deductions, but here are a few of the most common:

 - Sheets, linens, towels, or other soft goods purchased for your guest’s use

 - Professional fees

 These deductions will lower your taxable income and reduce your overall tax bill.
 You should claim as many deductions as possible to maximize your tax savings.
-However, only claim deductions that meet IRS qualifications or you could end up in hot water with the tax authorities.
+However, only claim deductions that meet IRS qualifications, or you could end up in hot water with the tax authorities if your return is ever reviewed.
 If extending your tax filing date to October will allow you to claim more deductions, it’s probably worth applying for an Airbnb tax extension.
 See our blog post on maximizing Airbnb deductions for more details.

 3. Running Late

-In most cases, Airbnb hosts file extensions because they’re falling behind on taxes.
+In most cases, Airbnb hosts file extensions because they fall behind on preparing a tax return they feel confident with.
 Applying for an automatic extension pushes your filing deadline to October 15th, so you will have a few extra months to handle your business.
 However, the rules get even tighter if you miss the extended filing deadline.
 The IRS won’t accept electronic returns after this date, so you have to file a paper return if you don’t make the deadline.
 The IRS scrutinizes late returns closely, so the chance of audit goes up dramatically for late filers.
+Important to note: even though you get an extension to file, it is NOT an extension to pay.
+You must pay estimated taxes by January 15 of the year in which you file and you must pay any remaining liabilities by the initial filing deadline (typically April 15).
 If you’re late because of a payment issue, you can also request a payment plan.
-However, make sure you’re caught up on your tax payments before you apply or you might not qualify.
+However, make sure you’re caught up on your tax payments and filings before you apply, or you might not qualify.